HomeGuidesAPI ReferenceChangelog

 Energy Consumption

-When the contract is executed, Energy is calculated and deducted according to instruction one by one.
-The priority of account energy consumption is as follows:
+When a contract is being executed, Energy is calculated and deducted according to instructions one by one.
+The priority of account Energy consumption is as follows:

 • Energy obtained by staking TRX